Individual Paper Presentations, Coordinated Paper Sessions, and Organized Discussions

-For all except the demonstrations proposals, review ratings will be based on the degree to which:
+For all proposals, review ratings will be based on the degree to which:

 - The research offers a novel and well-articulated contribution to measurement theory and/or practice.

 - The research methods are well articulated and appropriate.

 - There is evidence that the work is well-defined in scope and will be completed by March 2023.